Christopher Columbus Kraft Jr.

 .

-As Apollo 8 went entered orbit around the Moon on Christmas Eve, 1968, Kris realized that only ten years earlier, Kraft had joined Bob Gilruth's newly founded Space Task Group, and now the two men sat together in Mission Control, reflecting on how far they had come.
+As Apollo 8 entered orbit around the Moon on Christmas Eve, 1968, Kris realized that only ten years earlier, Kraft had joined Bob Gilruth's newly founded Space Task Group, and now the two men sat together in Mission Control, reflecting on how far they had come.
 Around them, the room was filled with cheers as the Apollo 8 spacecraft rounded the moon, but Kraft and Gilruth celebrated more quietly.

 .